Meeting Time: June 12, 2020 at 8:00am PDT

 • Default_avatar

-Cynthia Phan almost 4 years ago
+Cynthia Phan over 4 years ago

 My name is Cynthia Phan, a former student of both Roosevelt Middle School and Garfield Elementary.
 I’ve worked at Roosevelt for the past 10 years through EBAYC partnership with the school.
 Both school look and feel the same like nothing has changed since graduating from there many years ago.
 I am writing in support of this bond measure and urged that both schools Garfield Elementary and Roosevelt Middle are included for facilities repairs and upgrades.
 All students deserve to be treated equally.
 Thank your for consideration.